hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 #### For Firefox

-Firefox also has an extension like [cookies.txt](https://addons.mozilla.org/firefox/addon/cookies-txt/) and similarly you can extract a cookie file manually with Firefox.
+Firefox also has add-ons (extensions) like [cookies.txt](https://addons.mozilla.org/firefox/addon/cookies-txt/) and similarly you can extract a cookie file manually with Firefox.

 If using "private window" to create a cookie file as "Stable method" above, PotPlayer/yt-dlp won't be affected by the login status of Firefox.